 A little while ago, my friends and I decided to make a little tour through Portugal!
 We visited Lisbon, Sintra, Porto, Lagos and Faro during the end of August.
+We stayed in a lovely hostel you can find here.

 If you want to see some impressions of our trip, make sure to watch my Portugal video over here!